-Charles J. “Buck” Reitmeyer advises on general antitrust and trade regulation litigation, with an emphasis on franchise and dealer relations, unfair competition, and other business torts.
+Charles J. “Buck” Reitmeyer advises on general antitrust and trade regulation litigation, with an emphasis on franchise and dealer relations, unfair competition and other business torts.
 Buck has worked on numerous complex private antitrust and dealer relations cases, including class actions and multidistrict litigation.
-He also has experience in trademark, copyright, product-liability, and general commercial and tort litigation in state and federal courts and in arbitration proceedings.
+He also has experience in trademark, copyright, and general commercial litigation in US state and federal courts and in arbitration proceedings.

 Buck rejoined Morgan Lewis in 2017 after serving as associate vice president and assistant general counsel at Aramark for nearly 13 years.
 At Aramark, he oversaw all of the company’s non-employment civil litigation throughout the United States, ranging from personal injury matters to complex commercial litigation.
 In this regard, Buck instituted litigation management guidelines, developed metrics for evaluating outside counsel, and implemented procedures and programs to more efficiently handle Aramark’s litigation.
 Additionally, he provided support to the Corporate Risk Management and Supply Chain Management teams, and handled the antitrust and food safety/FDA counseling functions.